Spectra S1 Vs Medela

 We have also included a pro and cons list for each, so you can see at a glance which pump is right for you.

 And if you love this Spectra s1 vs Medela freestyle flex breast pump comparisons guide, make sure to check out our guides on best pumping bra for Spectra, Spectra S1 vs S2 vs S9, and Medela vs Spectra S2.
-Or even this Medela Pump In Style Vs Spectra S2 review.
+Or even our Medela Pump In Style Vs Spectra S2 and Medela Symphony Vs Spectra S1 reviews.

 This post contains affiliate links.
 See our full disclosure here